kanors-emr/VerveStacks-docs/getting-started/understanding-results.rst

 **Understand the methodology:**
 - :doc:`/methods/stress-timeslices` - How time representation affects results
-- :doc:`/data-assumptions/validation-metrics` - How results are validated
+- :doc:`/methods/renewable-characterization` - How renewable resources are characterized
-- :doc:`/architecture/quality-assurance` - Quality control processes
+- :doc:`/methods/grid-representation` - How transmission networks are modeled

 .. note::
    Energy system models are tools for insight, not crystal balls.
 Focus on